juanakira/german-gap-app/README.md

 # German Gap Text App

-A web application for practicing German language skills through gap-filling exercises.
-This app helps users practice vocabulary and grammar in context by filling in blanks in German texts.
+A web application for practicing German language skills through gap-filling exercises and multiple-choice quizzes.
+This app helps users practice vocabulary and grammar in context by filling in blanks in German texts and answering railway-related questions.

 ## Features